simpeg-research/gwb-dc-dashboard/README.md

 Please [make an issue](https://github.com/simpeg-research/## Issues

 Please [make an issue](https://github.com/simpeg-research/heagy_2018_AEM/issues) if you encounter any problems while trying to run the notebooks./issues) if you encounter any problems while trying to run the notebooks.

+## License
+These notebooks are licensed under the [BSD3 License](/LICENSE) which allows academic and commercial re-use and adaptation of this work.